What Are Fix & Flip Loans?

 California’s housing fundamentals make fix & flip investing particularly attractive right now.
 Low inventory, strong buyer demand, and rising home values create opportunities for well-executed projects.
 The challenge isn’t finding deals - it’s securing financing fast enough to capture them.

-How it works: We lend 85% of your flip property’s purchase price (not the industry standard 75%) plus 100% of renovation costs.
-Then we use equity from another property you own as collateral for the down payment portion.
+Most investors think fix & flip requires 15-30% down.
+We offer zero-down through cross-collateralization - we lend 85% of purchase + 100% rehab, then use equity from another property you own to cover the gap.
 You invest $0 cash while maintaining full ownership of both properties.

 How Can You Finance California Foreclosure Auction Purchases?